martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 modified packet with keys derived from the fallback salt.
 Thus, between client-facing server and back-end server the packet is inspectable by observers.

+The client-facing server MUST enforce correct use of the initial_encryption_context parameter, as described in {{server-procedure}}, and terminate the connection if necessary.

 Similarly, if the client is using the shared secret, the client-facing server MUST decrypt server Initial packets encrypted with keys derived from the fallback secret, and re-encrypt them with keys derived from the shared secret.